Degenerative Disc Disease

 At TRIA, we have many specialized programs that help our patients recover from degenerative disc disease.
 These programs are commonly recommended to complement your treatment plan.

 Integrative medicine uses holistic treatments that are scientifically proven to help reduce pain and promote healing.
-These treatments include acupuncture our living well consults and others.
+These treatments include acupuncture, our TRIA Well consults and others.

 We’ll guide you to the types of integrative medicine treatments that can help manage back pain caused by degenerative disc disease.
 Integrative medicine can be used to complement your treatment program, or after back surgery to help you recover.